Axway/streams-open-docs/content/en/docs/metrics.md

 | Counter | streams_output_events_total             | Number of messages emitted by a Streams service           | rate(streams_input_events_total{data_type="patch"}[2m]) |

-The keyword global here refers to the fact that some metrics should have the same value everywhere, whereas the others only give information about the service which reported them.
+The keyword global here refers to the fact that some metrics should have the same value everywhere, whereas, the others only give information about the service instance which reported them.

 ### Default Spring Boot metrics